prisma/prisma1/docs/1.14/03-Tutorials2/04-Connect-to-Prisma-from-the-frontend.md

 </Instruction>

 We hope you got a glimpse of the power that Prisma's generated mutations and queries offer.
 You used just three operations, but there are many more.
-Checkout the many queries and mutations that your Prisma service offers by running GraphQL Playground with `prisma playground`.
+Checkout the many queries and mutations that your Prisma service offers by running GraphQL Playground with `prisma1 playground`.

 That's it, now you have a working mini blog application backed with Prisma!